Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Extensions can manipulate the stock shell background menu to add options, for example switching backgrounds etc. Gtk4-Ding replaces the background menu with its own right click custom menu, hiding the shell background menu and all its options.
 Now Gtk4 DING adds an item in the right click desktop menu to open the shell background menu, with all it's options, including the ones other extensions may add.
 All shell settings are now shown in this menu.

+- [x] Make the selection rectangle / rubber band with rounded cornes, and a thicker margin, more translucent to look like the selection rectangle in Gnome Files.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.